Robitx/gp.nvim/README.md

 ### [Here is the full 5 minute example of using the plugin](https://youtu.be/UBc5dL1qBrc)

+## Changelog
+### !!
+Version > 1.x.x brings a breaking change !!

+The commands now work with [ranges](https://neovim.io/doc/user/usr_10.html#10.3) and the commands with `Visual` prefix were dropped.

+Specifically the commands`:GpChatNew`, `:GpRewrite`, `:GpAppend`, `:GpPrepend`, `:GpEnew`, `:GpPopup` and their shortcuts now work across modes, either:
+- as pure user commands without context in normal/insert mode
+- with current selection (using whole lines) as a context in visual/Visual mode
+- with specified range (such as `%` for the entire current buffer => `:%GpRewrite`)

+Please update your shortcuts if you use them.

 ## Install

 Install the plugin with your preferred package manager: